gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸 **EUA**

-You may not want to set up a project from scratch, so decide to look for some base templete to design your system without having to deal with many configurations.
+You may not want to set up a project from scratch, so you decide to look for some base templete to design your system, without having to deal with many configurations.
 So maybe ReactDonis is a good alternative for you and your team.
 The motivation is to share a pre-modeled structure where you can start your project in a few minutes and modify it according to the needs of your project.

 ReactDonis does not seek to be a silver bullet (only solution) for all projects, but rather to provide an initial model for the construction of projects.

 🇧🇷 **PT-BR**

-Talvez você não queira configurar um projeto do zero, então resolve procurar algum templete base para projetar seu sistema sem ter que lidar com muitas configurações.
+Talvez você não queira configurar um projeto do zero, então você resolve procurar algum templete base para projetar seu sistema, sem ter que lidar com muitas configurações.
 Então talvez o ReactDonis seja uma boa alternativa para você e seu time.
 A motivação está em compartilhar uma estrutura pré modelada onde você pode começar seu projeto em poucos minutos e modificar conforme as necessidades do seu projeto.

-O ReactDonis não procura ser uma bala de prata (única solucação) para todos os projetos e sim prover um modelos inicial para a construção de projetos.
+O ReactDonis não procura ser uma bala de prata (única solução) para todos os projetos e sim prover um modelo inicial para a construção de projetos.

 [🔝 back to top](#-summary)